zachpino/realtimespace/week4/data-source.md

 `for=state:*` says that we are interested in data scoped to the state level, and that we want all (the * wildcard) of the states.

-`&key=...` is indicating that we will need
+`&key=...` is indicating that we will need a Census key to access the files.

 More examples are [here](http://api.census.gov/data/2015/acs5/examples.html).
 Try to disentangle them for practice!

 We can access the data that we want as follows.
+Make sure you copy and paste your census key.

 ```
 curl 'http://api.census.gov/data/2015/acs5?get=B01003_001E&for=tract:*&in=state:17&key=[YOUR PERSONAL CENSUS KEY]' -o il_2015_tract.json